hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/hb/graber.rst

 *   **Error Handling:** Add tests for different types of errors that might occur during web scraping (e.g., page load errors, element not found errors).

 Remember to replace the placeholder comments in the test functions with the specific test logic and assert statements for the particular functions you want to test.
-This example focuses on testing the `grab_page` function and the `id_product` method as an illustration.
+This example focuses on testing the `grab_page` function and the `id_product` method as an illuStartion.
 You need to expand these to cover all the methods and exception handling situations.